 You can prepare the filling the day before since it does need to cool completely.

 Now the fun part, the actual making of the empanadas.
 Make sure you roll your dough to 1/8 inch thick because any thicker, and the ratio of filling to the dough will not be right.
-You can make mini empanadas and use 3-inch rounds or make regular-sized empanadas and use 6-inch rounds.
+You can make mini empanadas and use 3-inch rounds or make regular-sized empanadas and use 5-inch rounds.
 If you don’t have biscuit cutters, any circular object will do.
 The dough made with butter was the most difficult to seal since it was the most elastic.
-I do not recommend re-rolling the dough more than once because it becomes harder to roll out.
 The dough with lard was similar to a pie crust dough.
 It was much more crumbly and would easily fall apart if stretched by hand; however, it sealed very well.
 Lastly, the dough with half butter and half lard was incredibly soft.
 This was also very easy to seal, but be careful when lifting the dough because it does stick quite a bit.
 The dough with lard and the dough with half butter and half lard can re-rolled many times.
 I had no waste!

 If you’ve ever made dumplings, making empanadas is essentially the same idea.
 Place the filling in the center and fold the dough in half.
 Pinch the ends together to seal and use a fork to close the seams.
 You can also fold over the edges to make a pretty crimping pattern.